camaraproject/QualityOnDemand_PI1/README.md

 The configuration can be adapted here: core/src/main/resources/application.yml

-The following environment variables should be used to configure the application properly:
+The below table lists the environment variables that are used to configure the application properly.
+This reference implementation for the QoD API makes use of the AsSessionWithQoS API (https://www.3gpp.org/ftp/Specs/latest/Rel-17) which is usually made available as a part of a NEF/SCEF system.
+All variables in the below table starting with "SCEF" can be understood as NEF/SCEF.

 | ENV                              | Description                                                                                                               |
 |----------------------------------|---------------------------------------------------------------------------------------------------------------------------|